 d.
 Assure adherence to Board approved signatory access to all bank accounts.

 e.
-Review and approve all bank and general ledger account reconciliations on a monthly basis.
+Review and approve all bank and general ledger account reconciliations monthly.

 f.
-Assure the timely filing of all required annual reporting and tax returns.
+Assure the timely filing of all required annual reports and tax returns.

 g.
 The Treasurer Duties may be delegated to the Executive Director, as approved by the Board, and under the direct management of the Treasurer.

-Section 7.04 Vacancies.
-Vacancies on committees shall be filled by the Board for the unexpired term.
+Vacancies on committees shall be filled by appointment from the President for the unexpired term.

-Section 8.01 Chapters.
 The Board may determine policies, procedures, fees and requirements that allow Chapters of the Association.
-Chapters shall have a mission and purpose compatible with and similar to the mission and purpose of the Association.
+Chapters shall have a mission and purpose compatible with and like the mission and purpose of the Association.

 Section 9.02 Executive Director Duties.